danieltuveson/del/README.md

 `del` is a minimal programming language designed to be embedded in C applications.
 It is statically typed and has functions, classes, and the usual control flow mechanisms.
 It's main design goals are to be fast, simple, and intuitive.
 I intend to use it as a scripting language for writing an interactive fiction game, but we'll see if that ever happens.

-Right now the syntax is kind of like Visual Basic, but I am probably going to rewrite the parser to use something closer to TypeScript's syntax.

 The language is **not done**.
 It will hopefully be done in a few months.

 ## Things I've done right